Beliathal/QFILHelper/README.md

 ◆ Backup Partitions
 <ul>
 <li>	Performs an automated backup of all aviable partitions. </li>
-<li>	PartitionsList.xml must be up-to-date and placed beside QFILHelper.exe </li>
+<li>	COM?_PartitionsList.xml must be up-to-date </li>
 <li>	Userdata will be skipped due to its size. </li>
 </ul>

 ◆ Backup LUNs
 <ul>
-<li>Performs an automated backup of LUNs 0-1-2-4-5</li>
+<li>	Performs an automated backup of LUNs 0-1-2-4-5</li>
-<li>LUN0 backup will exclude Userdata partition due to its size.</li>
+<li>	LUN0 backup will exclude Userdata due to its size.</li>
 </ul>

 ◆ Backup hidden partitions
 <ul>
-<li>	Some partitions, like DDR, CDT  (LUN3), DevInfo, Limits (LUN4), are neither displayed nor exported to partitionsList.xml</li>
+<li>	Some partitions, like DDR, CDT  (LUN3), DevInfo, Limits (LUN4) are hidden.</li>
+<li>	QFIL Partition manager won't display them nor exported to COM?_PartitionsList.xml.</li>
 <li>	QFIL Helper will attempt to locate and save those partitions.</li>
 </ul>

 ◆ Backup hidden LUNs
 <ul>
+<li>	LUNs 3 and 6 are hidden and won't show-up in QFIL Partiton Manager.</li>
-<li>LUNs 3 & 6 aren't shown in the QFIL Partition Manager and there's no possible way for me to calculate their sizes properly for every model of v50/G8.</li>
+<li>	There's no possible way for me to calculate the size of these LUNs properly for every model of v50/G8.</li>
-<li>In this mode QFIL Helper will query the user for LUN number and its size in sectors</li>
+<li>  QFIL Helper will ask the user to enter LUN number (3,6) and its size in sectors.</li>
-<li>Use this mode only if you're absolutely sure you know what you doing.</li>
+<li>  Use this mode only if you're absolutely sure you know what you doing.</li>
 </ul>

 Things to remember:

-⚑ It's recommended to place QFIL Helper in the same directory in which QFIL was installed.
+⚑ It's recommended, but not mandatory, to place QFIL Helper in the same directory where QFIL was installed.

 	Usualy: C:\Program Files (x86)\Qualcomm\QPST\bin\